ALL ABOUT ANXIETY DISORDERS

 A WORD FROM MENTAL NURTURING:

 Anxiety disorders come in many forms, each with its own set of symptoms and challenges.
-Recognizing these symptoms is crucial for obtaining a proper diagnosis and seeking effective treatment.
+Self-awareness and recognizing the symptoms in oneself is crucial for obtaining a proper diagnosis and seeking effective treatment, as higher emotional intelligence is linked with less severity of mental illnesses.

 RESOURCES: